LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo2-Exp2/README.md

 # Show the experiment

-The first step of the experiment is to store in HSS the UE's information using the Web Interface of the free5GC project.
+The first step of the experiment is to store in HSS the UE's information using the Web Interface of the [free5GC](https://www.free5gc.org/) project that is available at http://localhost:3000, as is shown in the image below.
 <p align="center">
     <img src="images/login.png" height="450"/>
     <img src="images/webapp.png"/>